mcosovic/FactorGraph.jl/docs/src/index.md

  - [dynamic GBP algorithm] (@ref dynamicGBP);
  - [ageing GBP algorithm] (@ref ageingGBP).
 Finally, the package also includes a message passing algorithm that allows inference in tree factor graph:
-- [forward–backward algorithm] (@ref treeGBP).
+- [forward–backward algorithm] (@ref treeSchedule).

 ---

 #### Discrete framework
-In the case of discrete random variables the package currently provides only the BP algorithm that allows exact inference in the tree factor graph.
+In the case of discrete random variables the package currently provides only the BP algorithm that allows exact inference in the tree factor graph:
+- [forward–backward algorithm] (@ref treeSchedule).

 ---